 You may also experience bumps and bruises, along with aches and pains that come from high-wind landings and/or landings that weren’t executed properly by you in your training.

-Please be aware of both your physical and mental condition before you commit to training.
-Make sure that you do not have any physical problems or medical issues that would inhibit you and/or prevent you from training to become a pilot with ABQ Balloon Worx.
+Please be aware of both your physical and mental condition before you commit to flight training.
+Make sure that you do not have any physical problems or medical issues that would inhibit you and/or prevent you from attending our flight school to become a balloon pilot with ABQ Balloon Worx.

 866-606-RIDE ** Info@ABQballoonWORX.com